 On 27July 2018 five people, including a four-year-old boy, were killed in a crash involving a minibus and a 4x4 vehicle on the A96 in Moray.

-If you have been injured in a minibus crash, the personal injury claims lawyers at Thompsons can advise you as to your rights, options and possible entitlement to compensation for your injuries.
+If you have been injured in a minibus crash, the personal injury solicitors at Thompsons can help advise you about liability, time limits, and possible entitlement to compensation for your injuries.

 To find out more about making a compensation claim following a road accident, please visit our FAQs page.